 What is webmail?

 Webmail refers to a type of email that is accessed exclusively online and exists primarily on the cloud rather than on your device.
 Rather than an installed application or software program that fetches your email, you will manage your inbox from your internet provider.
+If you’re managing a high volume of correspondence, additional web services like Clean Email can simplify the process by helping you organize and manage emails in bulk.
 Some common examples include Gmail (as a part of Google Workspace), Hotmail, iCloud Mail, AOL Mail and Yahoo Mail.

 Difference between email clients and webmail